This page details prerelease information and/or media for Halo 2.

 The scene happens in the final game with numerous small changes, though none substantial aside from the existence of the Covenant "space pickle" bomb.
 The bomb was added to wallpaper over a level being cut that would have seen the Master Chief board the Covenant cruiser glimpsed at the end of the trailer and destroy it from the inside.

 To coincide with the trailer's release, Bungie invited journalists from three different gaming magazines, Electronic Gaming Monthly (EGM) from the US, EDGE from the UK, and Super Play from Sweden, to visit their Redmond, Washington studio for region exclusive previews of the game.
 Each preview included details about the game that wouldn't make it into the final product.
-The EGM article, from issue #160 for November 2002, detailed several things that did not make the shipping game:
+The EGM article, from issue #160 for November 2002, detailed several things that did not make it into the shipped game:

 - Lights could be shot out.